Tech rout pulls Nasdaq down 3.5%, biggest loss since October - WTMJ

 AP Business Writers

+Rising bond yields triggered a broad sell-off on Wall Street Thursday that erased the market’s gains for the week and handed the Nasdaq composite its biggest loss in nearly four months.

+The S&P 500 dropped 2.4%, led lower by heavy selling in technology and communications companies.
+The tech-heavy Nasdaq fell 3.5%, its biggest skid since October.

-Once again it was the bond market that was driving the stock market’s direction and investors’ moods.
-The yield on the 10-year U.S. Treasury note rose to 1.52%, a level not seen in more than a year and far above the 0.92% level it was trading at only two months ago.
-That indicated investors were moving money out of bonds, a sign of worries over higher inflation as well as confidence in economic growth.
-Every tick up in bond yields recently has corresponded with a tick down in stock prices.
+The sell-off took hold when the yield on the 10-year U.S. Treasury note moved above 1.5%, a level not seen in more than a year and far above the 0.92% it was trading at only two months ago.
+The move raised the alarm on Wall Street that yields, and the interest rates they influence, will move higher from here.

 “The yield on the 10-year note crossed the line in the sand at 1.50%, which from a technical perspective further confirms that higher rates are likely,” said Sam Stovall, chief investment strategist at CFRA.